 sudo yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo

-allow you to pass custom arguments to a control-plane
+yum install docker-ce-18.06.1.ce-3.el7.x86_64--component-extra-args flagkubeadm init flags such as --component-extra-args allow you to pass custom arguments to a control-plane

 component like the kube-apiserver.
 However, this mechanism is limited due to the underlying type used for parsing

-the values (mapStringString
+the values (mapStringString).

 If you decide to pass an argument that supports multiple, comma-separated values such as

-this flag will fail with
+--apiserver-extra-args "enable-admission-plugins=LimitRanger,NamespaceExists" this flag will fail with

-.
+flag: malformed pair, expect string=string.
 This happens because the list of arguments for

-pairs and in this case NamespacesExists
+--apiserver-extra-args expects key=value pairs and in this case NamespacesExists is considered

 as a key that is missing a value.

-Alternatively, you can try separating the key=value
+Alternatively, you can try separating the key=value pairs like so:

 --apiserver-extra-args "enable-admission-plugins=LimitRanger,enable-admission-plugins=NamespaceExists"

-but this will result in the key enable-admission-plugins
+but this will result in the key enable-admission-plugins only having the value of NamespaceExists.

 A known workaround is to use the kubeadm configuration file.